duncanmcclean/duplicator/README.md

 First, create the transalation file in `resources/lang/vendor/duplicator/{language}/messages.php`.
 You should be able to copy the [English translation file](https://github.com/doublethreedigital/duplicator/blob/master/resources/lang/en/messages.php) and make your changes from there.

+## Sponsor Duncan

+This addon is open-source, meaning anyone can use this addon in their sites for **free**!

+However, maintaining and developing new features for open-source projects can take quite a bit of time.
+If you're using Duplicator in your production environment, please [consider sponsoring me](https://github.com/sponsors/duncanmcclean) (Duncan McClean) for a couple dollars a month.

 ## Security

-From a security perspective, the latest version only will receive a security release if a vulnerability is found.
+Only the latest version of Duplicator (v2.0) will receive security updates if a vulnerability is found.

-If you discover a security vulnerability within Duplicator, please report it [via email](mailto:duncan@doublethree.digital) straight away.
-Please don't report security issues in the issue tracker.
+If you discover a security vulnerability, please report it to Duncan straight away, [via email](mailto:duncan@doublethree.digital).
+Please don't report security issues through GitHub Issues.

-## Resources

-* [**Issue Tracker**](https://github.com/doublethreedigital/duplicator/issues): Find & report bugs in Duplicator
-* [**Email**](mailto:help@doublethree.digital): Support from the developer behind the addon

 <!-- statamic:hide -->